Getting Started Without Docker

 Type exit to leave the Rails console.

-Uncomment these lines in your .env file (remove the #) and fill in the keys that were in the hash above.
+In your .env file, add the keys that were in the hash above.
 There should be no spaces and no quotation marks.

 It is important that you leave the MEILI_MASTER_KEY in place so that the serve script can launch Meilisearch with it.
 This is the only place where the master key is used by Backup Brain.